decentralised-dataexchange/aries-playground/README.md

     * agent1.webhook (For capturing webhook events)
     * agent2.webhook (For capturing webhook events)
     * agent3.webhook (For capturing webhook events)

-*Notes* : By default the agents are pointed to indy ledger hosted at https://indy.igrant.io

-You can always change this to your ledger of choice by updating *GENESIS_URL* environment variable in docker-compose.yml file

 #### Webhooks